 RAAC at the University of Edinburgh

-The University has restricted access to areas within eight buildings as a precautionary measure owing to safety concerns around the use of Reinforced Autoclaved Aerated Concrete (RAAC).
+The University has restricted access to some areas of its buildings as a precautionary measure owing to safety concerns around the use of Reinforced Autoclaved Aerated Concrete (RAAC).

 None of the affected buildings includes residential accommodation, however, some of the areas do include teaching, laboratory and office spaces.
-We are looking into appropriate alternative spaces as a matter of urgency so that activities scheduled to take place in these areas can be relocated where possible.
+We have, where possible, arranged appropriate alternative spaces for activities scheduled to take place in these areas.

 We are in contact with all areas affected by this issue and will continue to keep them updated as more information becomes available.

-We will continue to follow all national guidance and advice from the Institution of Structural Engineers in dealing with this matter to ensure our buildings remain safe.
+We will continue to follow advice from the Institution of Structural Engineers in dealing with this matter to ensure our buildings remain safe.

 The affected buildings are: